-Terrestrial ecology was conducted on 21st and 26th April 2006.
-The demarcation of the stream buffer zone had been established for Stream A and Stream B, and a temporary access bridge had been constructed as a crossing for Stream A. Stream C buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach Stream C. In general, except the temporary bridge crossing point at Stream A, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.
+Terrestrial ecology was conducted on 11th and 25th May 2006.
+The demarcation of the stream buffer zone had been established for Streams A and tributary of Stream B, the construction works fronts had reached Stream A, and a haul road was approaching Stream B at the time of the monitoring survey.
+Stream C buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach Stream C. In general, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.